-Once you have an insurance policy that meets your state’s requirements, your insurance provider will electronically file your SR22 certificate with your state’s Department of Motor Vehicles.
+Once you have an insurance policy that meets your state’s requirements, your insurance provider will electronically file your SR22 certificate with your state’s Department of Motor Vehicles (or equivalent such as BPS, DPS, DoR).
 Once this certificate is on file, the DMV will reinstate your license, and you can start driving again.

 Who needs an SR22?

-While every state has laws about SR22 requirements, you will likely need an SR22 if you have been found guilty of any of the following:
+While every state has laws about SR22 requirements, you will likely need an SR22 if you have been arrested or found guilty of any of the following:

 - Failing to provide proof of auto insurance

 - Incurring an excessive number of traffic tickets

 - Involuntary or voluntary manslaughter

 - Operating a vehicle with a suspended license

 To regain your driving privileges, you must have an SR22 on file with the DMV.

 Most states require drivers to have an SR22 on file for three years, although some state laws vary.
 The certificate stays valid as long as you pay your insurance premiums in full and on time.
 If your insurance coverage lapses, you may be required to maintain an SR22 certificate for a longer period of time, depending on the offense.